Brenner Tumors

 Nerve Supply

 Brenner tumors, being ovarian, have a minimal direct nerve supply.
-However, they can cause pain or discomfort indirectly by affecting surrounding tissues and structures within the pelvic region.
+However, they can cause or discomfort indirectly by affecting surrounding tissues and structures within the pelvic region.

 Types of Brenner Tumors